 Automatic alert links can also be useful to highlight newly published articles and other up to date relevant information on a given literature topic (Aveyard 2014).
-Thus, we set up automatic email alert link through Zetoc and notification alerts came through whenever new publications within both Child and Adolescent Social Work Journal and Child Welfare occurred.
+An automatic email alert link was set up via Zetoc and notification alerts came through whenever new publications within both Child and Adolescent Social Work Journal and Child Welfare occurred.